AugustWahlberg/Community-Science-Museum/README.md

 -The website should be user-friendly and easy to navigate on all devices
 -The website should encourage the viewers to visit the museum

+**Website requirements:**
+-The code should be written in structured and understandable way
+-The website should download fast
+-The website should follow the WCAG-standards

 ## Built With
 * HTML
 * CSS